 Project Description

-The RE-RASSOR project has been extended to FAMU-FSU College of Engineering from the Florida Space Institute (FSI) that is with the University of Central Florida (UCF).
-The project is to design a scaled-down and more affordable version of the Regolith Advanced Surface Systems Operations Robot (RASSOR) that is currently in development at NASA’s research facility, Swampworks.
-The project is broken up amongst multiple student teams with UCF, and now FAMU-FSU College of Engineering.
-Our focus is to design a shoulder joint to serve as a connection between the body of the rover and its mechanical arm that can withstand a large amount of torque and stress.
+The RE-RASSOR project has been extended to both FAMU-FSU College of Engineering and the University of Central Florida (UCF) from the Florida Space Institute (FSI).
+The project is to design a scaled-down and more affordable version of the Regolith Advanced Surface Systems Operations Robot (RASSOR) that is currently in development at NASA’s research facility, Swamp Works.
+The project is broken up amongst multiple student teams with UCF, and our team at FAMU-FSU College of Engineering.
+Our focus is to design the shoulder blades that hold the shoulder in place, the shoulder joint housing that fits in between the shoulder blades and holds the motor and gearbox, and the gearbox.
+All components makeup the shoulder joint assembly which will serve as a connection between the body of the rover and its mechanical arm that can withstand a large amount of torque and stress.

 Key Goals

 Our goal for this project is to redesign and build a fully functioning prototype of the shoulder joint between the main body and excavation implement of the NASA RE-RASSOR.
 We aim to make the lightest combination of motor, gearbox, housing, and arm that is still able to withstand the loads, vibrations, and wear associated with mining on low gravity planets and moons.
-Another goal is to have a 3D printed arm that is able to withstand high amount of torque, stress, and to be able to lift as much weight as a 3D printed arm can.
+Another goal is to have as many components as possible will be 3D printed.
+We will also 3D print an arm that can withstand high amount of torque, stress, and to be able to lift as much weight as a 3D printed arm can.

 Market

 The RE-RASSOR is a project enlisted by NASA to FSI to be used on other planets.
-The primary market is NASA while our secondary market is geared to companies actively pursuing space exploration.
-The robot is made for companies that are trying to dig around planets and moons to learn more about the solar system and outer space.
+The primary market includes some big names such as NASA, Space X, Blue Origin, Lockhead Martin, and STEM Education while our secondary market is geared to companies actively pursuing space exploration.
+The robot is made for companies that are trying to export materials from the planets and build infrastructure for future colonization.
+The rover is also catered to the Florida Space Grant Consortium as the rover will be designed for education as well to help future teams and students expand the knowledge that we gain..
 NASA wants a smaller and more affordable version of the RASSOR to mass produce the product and have multiple of them exploring new environments.
 This will help further our knowledge about the surface environment of new planets and moons.

 Assumptions

-From our meeting with our sponsor, Michael Conroy, we developed our assumptions to guide and focus our project.
-The first main assumption is to keep the project low budget, the target is to stay around $50.00-60.00 for our joint assembly.
-This price is only for the final product, not for the entire project.
-Next, there is no specific weight that the arm is required to lift, therefore we are testing to find the limits of our design.
+From our meeting with our sponsor, Michael Conroy, we developed our assumptions to guide and focus our project. .
+First, there is no specific weight that the arm is required to lift, therefore we are testing to find the limits of our design.
 The materials we choose will be tested to see which is the strongest for handling the forces it will be experiencing in operation.
-Additionally, the materials and components will need to be able to handle the environments of space and low gravity planet surfaces.
-Earth’s gravity and the forces acting on the rover at launch are also what the materials should be designed for.
-Next is that all parts and components should be 3D-Printed in house if at all possible.
-Parts such as bearings, motors, screws, and similar parts are not required to be 3D-Printed.
+Additionally, the materials and components will only need to be able to handle the environments of Earth.
+The system will not be seeled because we are assuming that our tests will not involve sand or grit.
 Our design is not strictly restricted to the joint housing provided but all components should be designed to fit within the housing.
 If our design cannot fit within the housing then we will talk with Michael about changing the housing design.
-The software used to control the motor is Arduino and other components that can be paired and operated by it, such as a stepper or DC motor.
+We are assuming that all motion will be performed on a 2 dimensional x-y-plane.The system will be operated by an Arduino kit.
+The system is assumed to also run at 12 Volts.

 Stakeholders